 Attempts to reduce chlorine gas exposures focus on three strategies.
 First, improved transportation safety of a large volume of liquid chlorine, typically transported by rail.
 Second, development and adherence to strict industrial protocols for the use of chlorine to prevent inadvertent industrial exposure.
 Third, consumer education about the risk of mixing cleaning chemicals.
 Providers will need to educate patients exposed to chlorine gas in their homes.
 Failure to understand the risks of mixing certain solutions may lead to repeated exposures.

 Pulmonary or choking agents cause an inflammatory reaction when they come into direct contact with the eyes and upper airway.
 They can be life-threatening if inhaled.
 No specific antidote exists.
 Treatment is mainly supportive and consists of removal of the patient from the source, decontamination, airway maintenance, bronchodilator administration, and eye irrigation.

 Enhancing Healthcare Team Outcomes

 Chlorine gas poisoning is usually self-limited and mostly requires supportive treatment.
-Physicians and other health professionals including nurses, EMS workers, and physician assistants can play a vital role in educating the patient on prevention of a future episode in household cases of accidental exposure resulting from of mixing chlorine/bleach with other cleaning products.
-Although rare, if the poisoning was because of a suicide attempt, evaluation by a mental health professional should proceed discharge. an interprofessional team approach to decontamination and treatment is required for best patient outcomes.
+Physicians and other health professionals, including nurses, EMS workers, and physician assistants, can play a vital role in educating the patient on the prevention of a future episode in household cases of accidental exposure resulting from mixing chlorine/bleach with other cleaning products.
+Although rare, if the poisoning was because of a suicide attempt, evaluation by a mental health professional should proceed discharge.
+An interprofessional team approach to decontamination and treatment is required for best patient outcomes.
 Specialty care nurses in emergency, prehospital, and flight are involved in triage, patient monitoring, and patient education.
 They monitor and provide updates to the team.
 Pharmacists review prescribed medication and drug-drug interactions.
 [Level V]